Find Your Perfect School

 The Administrative Dimension of Liberal Arts

 Astute students prospecting the liberal arts experience might be keen to know the administrative reality behind the scenes.
-And in fact, the administrative component might be the secret ingredient that contributes to what many students conceive of as “liberal arts magic.”
+And in fact, the administrative component might be the secret ingredient contributing to what many students conceive of as “liberal arts magic.”

 Many liberal arts students refer to an elusive component of their education where people are just happier.
-In fact, this is at least true in the context of liberal arts school administration.
-According to esteemed sources there are two primary factors contributing to this reality:
+This is at least true in the context of liberal arts school administration.
+According to esteemed sources, there are two primary factors contributing to this reality:

 The Reality of Employment for Liberal Arts Graduates

 It’s time to address the elephant in the room.
 Many students reading this will have heard the overly critical and damning analyses of liberal arts schools.
 For years there has been a common phrase passed around by skeptical groups referring to liberal arts students–that is, “unemployed and unemployable.”

 Thankfully, this could not be further from the truth, and we have all the data we need to paint a picture that is quite to the contrary.
 The Associate of American Colleges and Universities put this myth to bed with their research compiled in the report entitled Liberal Arts Graduates and Employment: Setting the Record Straight.